reuteras/dfirws/README.md

 Set-executionPolicy -ExecutionPolicy Bypass
 ```

 3. *Windows Sandbox:* The Windows Sandbox feature must be enabled on the host.
 This is true even if you only like to build and run the DFIRWS tools in a VM.
-The Sandbox feature is used to build some tools when you run the **downloadFiles.ps1** script.
+The Sandbox feature is used to build and download tools when you run the **downloadFiles.ps1** script.
 You can enable the Sandbox feature by using the **Add and remove Windows features** in Windows and add *Windows Sandbox*.
 An alternative way is to open a Windows terminal as administrator and run:

 ```PowerShell